How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The chatbots literature also report some strategies to manifest \textit{emotional intelligence}:

-\textbf{[S1] using social-emotional utterances:} affective utterances toward the user are a common strategy to demonstrate \textit{emotional intelligence}. \cite{ayedoun2017can}, \cite{kumar2010socially}, and \cite{dohsaka2014effects} suggest that affective utterances improve the interpersonal relationship with a tutor chatbot.
-In \cite{ayedoun2017can}, the authors propose affective backchannel utterances (congratulatory, encouraging, sympathetic, and reassuring) to motivate the user to communicate in a second language.
-The tutor chatbot proposed in \cite{kumar2010socially} uses solidarity, tension release, and agreement utterances to promote its social belonging and acceptance in group chats. \cite{dohsaka2014effects} propose empathic utterances to express opinion about the difficulty or ease of a quiz, and feedback on success and failure.
+\textbf{[S1] using social-emotional utterances:} affective utterances toward the user are a common strategy to demonstrate \textit{emotional intelligence}. \citet{ayedoun2017communication}, \citet{kumar2010socially}, and \citet{dohsaka2014effects} suggest that affective utterances improve the interpersonal relationship with a tutor chatbot.
+In \citet{ayedoun2017communication}, the authors propose affective backchannel utterances (congratulatory, encouraging, sympathetic, and reassuring) to motivate the user to communicate in a second language.
+The tutor chatbot proposed in \citet{kumar2010socially} uses solidarity, tension release, and agreement utterances to promote its social belonging and acceptance in group chats. \citet{dohsaka2014effects} propose empathic utterances to express opinion about the difficulty or ease of a quiz, and feedback on success and failure.

-\textbf{[S2] to manifest \textit{conscientiousness}:} providing \textit{conscientiousness} may affect the emotional connection between humans and chatbots.
-In \cite{portela2017new}, participants reported the rise of affection when the chatbot remembered something they have said before, even if it was just the user's name.
-Keeping track of the conversation was reported as an empathic behavior and resulted in mutual affection. \cite{shum2018eliza} argue that a chatbot needs to combine usefulness with emotion, by asking questions that help to clarify the users' intentions.
-They provide an example where a user asks the time, and the chatbot answered \textit{``Cannot sleep?''} as an attempted to guide the conversation to a more engaging direction.
-Adopting this strategy requires the chatbot to handle users' message understanding, emotion and sentiment tracking, session context modeling, and user profiling \cite{shum2018eliza}.
+\textbf{[S2] to manifest \textit{conscientiousness}:} demonstrating \textit{conscientiousness} may affect the emotional connection between humans and chatbots.
+In \citet{portela2017new}, participants reported the rise of affection when the chatbot remembered something they had said before, even if it was just the user's name.
+Keeping track of the conversation was reported as an empathic behavior and resulted in mutual affection. \citet{shum2018eliza} argue that a chatbot needs to combine usefulness with emotion by asking questions that help to clarify the users' intentions.
+They provide an example where a user asks the time, and the chatbot answer \textit{``Cannot sleep?''} as an attempt to guide the conversation to a more engaging direction.
+Adopting this strategy requires the chatbot to handle message understanding, emotion and sentiment tracking, session context modeling, and user profiling \citet{shum2018eliza}.